 The underrated Batman.
 Often overshadowed by its sequel, “Batman Begins” is a film that features very little Batman and lots of Bruce Wayne, and is somehow better for it.
-We’ve all seen Bruce’s parents get killed more times than we can count, but we hadn’t seen Bruce in samurai training, learned about the League of Shadows, or come across the Scarecrow, a villain who imposes hallucinogenic nightmares on his victims.
+We’ve all seen Bruce’s parents get killed more times than we can count, but we hadn’t seen Bruce in samurai training and using a Katana saber, learned about the League of Shadows, or come across the Scarecrow, a villain who imposes hallucinogenic nightmares on his victims.
 “Batman Begins” is barely a superhero movie at all.
 Maybe that’s why it’s great.

 2. “The Dark Knight” (2008)

 This is the film that changed everything.
 It was the biggest movie of its year, beating “Iron Man” by more than $200 million, and its exclusion from the Best Picture race forced the Academy to change the number of nominees in future races.
 And ya know what?
 The film earned those seismic shifts.
 A thoughtful examination of complications of fighting terror with terror, “The Dark Knight” features big ideas, an indelible performance by Heath Ledger as the Joker, and one exhilarating set piece after another.